rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

 });
 ```

-- `x`, `y` : Position of this dialog object, it is valid when this dialog is the top object.
+- `x`, `y` : Position of this object, it is valid when this object is the top object.
     - Number : World position in pixels.
     - String (`'p%+n'`) : Position based on visible window.
 See [anchor](anchor.md#create-instance).
 - `width`, `height` : Minimum width, minimum height.